How to Help a Parent Who Has Cancer

 Instead, create a family blog for them.
 You can update everyone on your parent's health, talk about emotions, and encourage people to leave comments and supportive messages.

 Want to create a family-hub of chore-delegation and personal info for just the immediate family?
 Start a Google Calendar you can share with family and close friends and it update with appointments and caregiver schedules.
 Use Google Drive to keep a running list of to-dos (like chores and bill payments) that still need tackling.
 People can sign up for a task and lend a hand with your parent's care.

 A parent who has cancer may be very emotional and need the support and inspiration of other cancer patients and survivors.
 Sit down with your parent and look through blogs and websites that share the amazing stories of other people who are dealing with the big "C".
 Try Blog for a Cure, The Cancer Warrior and Mothers with Cancer.
 You can even search for stories that talk about the specific type of cancer your parent is dealing with.
 This site is a great place to start.

 And while you're caring for your parent and family, don't forget to care of yourself!
 Surround yourself with friends who will take your calls and don't mind a night in, as opposed to a fun night out.
 Allow yourself to cry and let your emotions out.
 Realize that you don't have to get back to every email and text message.
 You have a lot going on right now and people know that.
 You get a guilt-free pass.

-It's important to get the care you need so you in turn can help your parent.
-"Learn what steps to take for your own physical health and emotion well-being," says Smith.
+It's important to get the care and support you need so you in turn can help your parent.
+"Learn what steps to take for your own physical health and emotion well-being," Smith says.
 "Taking care of yourself can make a big difference in the way you feel about your role as a caregiver and in your ability to perform these new tasks and activities."